OpenBSD-Uni/mailserverbook/README.md

 # MailServerBook 📕

+This was going to be some
 Notes on setting up OpenBSD as an Email server following the KISS principle.
-You will get best practices from Ian F. Darwin, an OpenBSD developer since 1998.
+However the book project is on indefinite hold, so don't hold your breath.

-OTOH, a book-length treatment isn't needed?
-In the interim, https://poolp.org/posts/2019-09-14/setting-up-a-mail-server-with-opensmtpd-dovecot-and-rspamd/ pretty much has you covered.
+Meanwhile, check out, https://poolp.org/posts/2019-09-14/setting-up-a-mail-server-with-opensmtpd-dovecot-and-rspamd/ which pretty much has you covered.

 ## Features: What are we going to build exactly ?